Tampa Car Accident Lawsuit: Basics (2026)

 What Types of Damages You Can Recover in Tampa Lawsuits

-In Tampa car accident lawsuits, you can receive economic and non-economic damages.
+As in Tampa motorcycle accident claims, car accident lawsuits can include both economic and non-economic damages.
 Economic ones compensate you for your medical expenses, property damage and lost wages.
 Non-economic damages address pain and suffering and your loss of enjoyment of life.

 Free Car Accident Case Review